ropensci/webmockr/cran-comments.md

 ## Reverse dependencies

-I have checked the 9 reverse dependencies, and the only problems was in a package archived on CRAN (HIBPwned).
+I have checked the 8 reverse dependencies, and no problems were found.
 See (<https://github.com/ropensci/webmockr/tree/master/revdep>).

 ---

-This version contains fixes for a few problems, and fixes link to documentation.
+This version adds a new function, gains ability to mock writing to disk, and some bug fixes.

 Thanks!
 Scott Chamberlain